- 1 package fudge brownie mix (13x9-inch pan size)

 - 1 package (8 ounces) cream cheese, softened

 - 1 tablespoon sugar

 - 2 cups whipped topping

-- Prepare brownie batter according to package directions for fudge-like brownies, adding almonds and extract.
+- Preheat oven to 375°.
+Prepare brownie batter according to package directions for fudge-like brownies, adding almonds and almond extract.
 Spread into a greased 14-in. pizza pan.

-- Bake at 375° for 15-18 minutes or until a toothpick inserted near the center comes out clean.
-Cool on a wire rack.
+- Bake until a toothpick inserted in center comes out clean, 15-18 minutes.
+Cool completely on a wire rack.

 "Very good dessert pizza; I used blueberries, blackberries, raspberries and sliced strawberries."

 "This dessert is awesome!!!
 I will definitely make this recipe again."

 "I've made the typical fruit pizza numerous times but this was a nice change of pace.
 You can use any fruit you like and arrange in different designs to fit your occasion too.
 Delicious!"